Introduction

 A full battery charge lasts for at least 3 of our workouts, which are a combination of bodyweight, resistance bands and the PUMPS.

-With our workout routines, the PUMPS and bands effectively replace a room full of free weights and a cable plate machine.
+With our workout routines, the PUMP Pros and bands effectively replace a room full of free weights and a cable plate machine.

 Forearm Forklift Strap and Bodyweight